Juicing Cannabis: The Potential Health Benefits of Treating Cannabis Like a Vegetable

 Donald Abrams is chief of Hematology Oncology, at San Francisco General Hospital, and a professor of medicine at the University of California, San Francisco.
 He does research on the applications of medical cannabis, and has become an advocate as a result.

-Abrams stated, “If cannabis were discovered in an Amazon rainforest today, people would be clambering to make as much use as they could of all of the potential benefits of the plant.
+Abrams stated,“If cannabis were discovered in the Amazon rainforest today, people would be clambering to make as much use as they could of all of the potential benefits of the plant.
 Unfortunately, it carries with it a long history of being a persecuted plant.”

-Donald Abrams appears in the short film that accompanies this article.
-The film entitled, “Leaf,” provides some unique insight on the benefits of medical cannabis in its raw form, and introduces the newest technique for ingesting medical marijuana, juicing.
-Pressed vegetable juices are all the rage in America right now, so it’s no surprise that someone would eventually look into the benefits of juicing cannabis as well.
+Abrams appears in the short film that accompanies this article.
+The film, ‘Leaf’,provides some unique insight into the benefits of ingesting medical cannabis in its raw form and introduces the newest technique for doing so, juicing.
+Pressed vegetable juices are very popular in America right now, so it’s no surprise that someone would eventually look into the benefits of juicing cannabis as well.
 In fact, some people have even suggested that cannabis should be considered and classified as a vegetable.

-Vegetables are usually an herbaceous plant grown for an edible part, usually eaten as part of a meal.
+Vegetables are typically defined as a “herbaceous plant grown for an edible part, usually eaten as part of a meal.”
 This typically refers to the leaf, stem, flower, or root of a plant.
 In 1967, the meaning of “vegetable,” was specified to mean, “Plant cultivated for food, edible herb or root.”
 Some vegetables may be eaten raw, and others must be cooked in order to be edible.
 When certain fruits and vegetables are heated, they lose tons of beneficial enzymes and nutrients.
 Cannabis is no different.

 The Health Benefits of Juicing Cannabis

 Cannabis preparation techniques are based on what benefits you seek from the plant.
 By juicing the cannabis, you receive most of the medical benefits of the plant without the “high”.
-Cannabis in its raw form is still psychoactive, just not like the medicating session you are used to.
-In fact, the psychoactive effects of cannabis is purely a human aspect of the plant that in that we are all born with cannabinoid receptors.
-“It has nothing to do with the 34 million years of evolution the plant has,” according to Dr. William L. Courtney.
+Cannabis in its raw form is still psychoactive, just not like the medicating effects you are used to from smoking or eating an edible.
+In fact, he claims that achieving the psychoactive effects from cannabis is purely a human aspect of the plant that, “Has nothing to do with the 34 million years of evolution the plant has.”
 Courtney is a dietary raw cannabis specialist, and a strong believer in the plants healing powers.

-While Courtney understands that cannabis can in fact be used as a medicine, he believes that in its best form (raw), it is a preventative.
-He claims cannabis is the, “most important vegetable on the planet,” and that it can assist the function of your immune system, provide anti-inflammatory benefits, and improve bone metabolism and neural function.
-Cannabis is even capable of inhibiting cancer cell growth; the list could go on and on.
+While Courtney understands that smoked cannabis can in fact be used as a medicinal therapy, he believes that in its best form, raw, it is a preventative.
+He claims cannabis is the “most important vegetable on the planet” and that it can assist the function of your immune system, provide anti-inflammatory benefits, and improve bone metabolism and neural function.
+Cannabis is even capable of inhibiting cancer cell growth according to the doc; the list could go on and on.

 According to the doctor, when you cook or smoke cannabis you are actually walking away from 99% of the benefits cannabis provides.
-However, in its raw form, the plant contains THCa (Tetrahydrocannabinolic acid) and CBDa (Cannabidiol Acid), which must be heated in order to produce THC and CBD.
+Not to worry, in its raw form the plant contains THC-A (Tetrahydrocannabinolic-acid) and CBD-A (Cannabidiolic-acid), which must be heated in order to produce THC and CBD.

 Two-Way Communication With Nerve Cells